themeteorchef/saas-stripe/saas-stripe.md

 ![Zack and Slater patting themselves on the back](http://media.giphy.com/media/9Q249Qsl5cfLi/giphy.gif)

 ### Wrap Up & Summary
 Very cool stuff.
 In this recipe we learned how to sign users up for our app, create a customer with a subscription on Stripe, and show our customer's their plan information.
-We also learned how to trigger state in our app to encourage user's to upgrade if and when they hit their current plan's limits.
+We also learned how to trigger state in our app to encourage customer's to upgrade if and when they hit their current plan's limits, and how to determine when to display that state by managing the customer's quota.
 Wild stuff.

 #### In part two...
 We'll take a look at helping our customer update their plan information, cancel their subscription (nooo!), manage their credit card, and send invoices when our plan renews!
 Get excited.
 When we're done, we'll have a full-blown payments system using Stripe.